Archive for the ‘From the armchair’ category

 Tall buildings are tall.
 Deal with it.

 That’s it in a nutshell.
 Never mind Sullivan’s amazing organic decoration, much of which was detailed by chief draughtsman George Elmslie anyway.
-So what if Frank Lloyd Wright owed a great deal of his innovative style to having worked under Sullivan (and later was a complete dick when given the opportunity to add to the historical record on his former mentor).
+So what if Frank Lloyd Wright owed a great deal of his innovative style to having worked under Sullivan (and later was a complete jerk when given the opportunity to add to the historical record on his former mentor).
 Louis Sullivan’s great genius was in thumbing his nose at stultified convention.

 His designs were the first to treat a tall building as a columnar form, with base, shaft, and capital—something now considered to be one of the core tenets of “Chicago School” architecture.
 The results were tall, soaring masses, and even with their elaborate festoons they exhibited a certain streamlined airiness that was decades ahead of its time.